hecklab/pLink-results-analysis/README.md

 # pLink-results-analysis

-This jupyter notebook and functions were used in the data processing of the described paper below.
+These R scripts and functions were used in the data processing of the described paper below.
 The notebook reads in pLink output files which are deposited on Pride.

-The notebook and functions reformat the data into flat tables that resemble an output one can get from the XlinkX node of proteome discoverer.
+The sctipts and functions reformat the data into flat tables that resemble an output one can get from the XlinkX node of proteome discoverer.\
+The scripts clean the data and perform some processing which were useful in this project.

+Some of the processing steps might not be suitable for some data sets.
+The functions are meant to be reused while the notebook should serve as a guide and an example.

 **Characterization of protein complexes in extracellular vesicles by intact extracellular vesicle crosslinking mass spectrometry (iEVXL)**